What goes on an actor resume? Download your FREE Actor Resume DOCX Template here! Find out exactly what you need to put on your resume as an actor.

 Theatre: Under the theatre section, you’ll list: Name of the Show, Your Role, Theatre Company and Location of the Production.
 You don’t have to add the director’s name unless it was a very large production and they’re well known.
 And yes, listing Community Theater is totally fine, or school productions for younger actors.

 Training & Education: Casting directors are interested in who you’ve studied with and what you’ve studied.
 Did you go to Yale Drama School?
 Have you taken Voice Lessons?
 What about Audition Techniques, Scene Study, Improv, Stage Combat, Firearm Training……?
-You see what I’m getting at…?
+See what I’m getting at?
 Your training paints a picture of who you are as an actor, where your interest and aptitude lies and gives casting an idea of where your skillset is at right now.
 Acting classes and workshops are most often set up by Subject, Teacher (s) and Location.

 *Note: you don’t put the year or date on any of the above!